Harshal-7/Ali-Express/README.md

 - Checkout process
 - Responsive design

-## Live Link

-You can view a live demo of the project here: [Live Link](https://ali-express-clone-kohl.vercel.app/)

 ## Technologies Used

 - Next.js - React framework for server-side rendering and static site generation